Vietnam.vn - Nền tảng quảng bá Việt Nam

-Billionaire Elon Musk questioned about DOGE transparency
+Billionaire Elon Musk questioned about DOGE's transparency

 Công LuậnCông Luận12/02/2025

-billionaire elon musk questions doge's transparency and conflicts of interest image 1
+Billionaire Elon Musk questions Doge's transparency and conflicts of interest image 1

 Photo: GI

-While Musk and DOGE have posted some of their activities on social media, the information is often vague and doesn't provide much detail about what he frequently claims is widespread corruption and fraud to justify his actions.
+While Musk and DOGE have posted some of his activities on social media, the information is often vague and doesn't provide much detail about what he frequently claims is widespread corruption and fraud to justify his actions.

 Responding to questions about potential conflicts of interest, as some reports suggest Musk's companies have received billions of dollars in government contracts, the billionaire said: "All of our actions are public."